Landlord Won't Make Repairs

 Call the Inspectors

 If your landlord doesn’t fix the problem, the next step is to call the housing or building inspector.
 This person is sometimes called the code enforcement officer.
 Check with your city, village, or town clerk or the county health department to see who can do an inspection.

 NOTE: Many tenants do not want to call the inspectors.
 They are afraid that their landlord will get mad or try to evict them.
 It is illegal for the landlord to get back at you if you complain about poor conditions.
 You should know, however, that it may be hard to convince a judge that the eviction is because your landlord is trying to get back at you.

 Set up a time and date to meet the inspector.
 Be home when the inspector comes so you can point out the problems.
-If the inspector finds violations of the housing code, he or she will issue a "Notice and Order".
-This is a list of code violations.
-It tells the landlord how soon the problems must be fixed.
-It is usually sent out 5-7 days after the inspection.
-You may not be given a copy of the Notice and Order, but you can pick one up at the city, village, or town hall.
+If the inspector finds violations of the housing code, ask the inspector to give you a copy of their report.
+Hopefully, the code officer will order the landlord to fix any violations within 30 days.